xmos/fwk_rtos/doc/programming_guide/tutorials/application_design.rst

 The example application referenced above, as well as the RTOS driver documentation, should be consulted to see exactly how to initialize and share driver instances.
 Additionally, not all IO is capable of being shared between tiles directly through the driver API due to timing constraints.

-The SDK provides the ON_TILE(t) preprocessor macro.
+The RTOS framework provides the ON_TILE(t) preprocessor macro.
 This macro may be used by applications to ensure certain code is included only on a specific tile at compile time.
 In the example application, there is a single task that is created on both tiles that starts the drivers and creates the remaining application tasks.
 While this function is written as a single function, various parts are inside #if ON_TILE() blocks.
 For example, consider the following code snippet found inside the i2c_init() `function <https://github.com/xmos/fwk_rtos/blob/develop/modules/bsp_config/XCORE-AI-EXPLORER_2V0/platform/platform_init.c>`_:

 .. code-block:: C